MicroEJ/docs/VEEWear/Android/veePort.rst

 VEE Port
 ========

-This section explains how to configure the VEE Port so that it provides the capability to build a MicroEJ Application on Android.
+This section explains how to configure a VEE Port so that it provides the capability to build a MicroEJ Application for Android.

-Once it is configured, the VEE Port can thus be used to build a MicroEJ Application for Android, to build a MicroEJ Application for an Embedded Device and to run a MicroEJ Application on MicroEJ Simulator.
+Once it is configured, the VEE Port can thus be used to build a MicroEJ Application for Android, in addition to standard features such as building a MicroEJ Application for an Embedded Device and running it on the Simulator.

 VEE Port Configuration
 ----------------------

-To provide the capability to build a MicroEJ Application on Android, the VEE Port must include build scripts and implementations of Foundation Libraries which are specific to Android.
+The configuration steps ensure that the VEE Port provides build scripts and implementations of Foundation Libraries which are specific to Android.

 These files are gathered in Android Packs.
 Each Android Pack provides support for one or multiple Foundation Libraries.
 The Core Android Pack is absolutely necessary to be able to build any MicroEJ Application for Android.
 Additional Android Packs should be included depending on the Foundation Libraries provided by the VEE Port.